2003 Award Recipient

 appreciate the value of their practice and the importance of exhibiting a positive attitude.
 Those with persistent negative attitudes

-should be encouraged to make a change in their practice or retire.
+should be encouraged to make a change in their practice or retire. - All pharmacists, but especially health-system pharmacists, must

 embrace their societal responsibility for ensuring that people make